 Strategic Implications

 Understanding the infield fly rule in baseball opens up a world of strategic implications.
-This rule not only affects the defense but also influences the decisions made by hitters during the game.
+This rule affects the defense and influences the decisions hitters make during the game.
 Let’s explore these tactical elements beneath the surface.

 Preventing Double Plays